 First, copywork takes the place of penmanship practice.
 Once a child learns how to write their letters comfortably, they are ready to start simple copywork.
 Start with very short sentences and have them copy it in the best handwriting.
 It is important that they give their best effort.
 If you find them struggling, give them less to copy.
 In the beginning, it’s ok if they only do one word per sitting as long as that one word is in their best handwriting.
 You can gradually increase the length of the model as they become more and more comfortable.
 However – it is important to take their age into consideration.
-A typical 6 year old isn’t going to be able to copy a paragraph worth of writing with their best effort.
+A typical 6-year-old isn’t going to be able to copy a paragraph worth of writing with their best effort.

 Copying models of good writing teaches your child what good writing looks like.
-Many of the world greatest writers learned how to write through copywork.
+Many of the world’s greatest writers learned how to write through copywork.
 Jack London would copy out his favorite books in order to teach himself good writing; Benjamin Franklin would copy or outline essays and then try to recreate them on his own to see if he could write them better.
-By copying out good writing, your child learns what good writing looks and feels like, thereby improving their own writing.
+By copying good writing, your child learns what good writing looks and feels like, thereby improving their own writing.

 If you want to teach good writing to your children, then you need to provide them with beautiful writing to copy.
 Choose passages from well-written books, poetry, songs, etc. When you use a Build Your Library grade level program or unit study, your copy work passages are chosen for you from the literature you and your child will be reading.

-You can even use copywork to aid in memory work – I find that when we use our memory work as copywork it helps them to learn it quicker because they are using more of their senses – mind, hands, eyes, etc.
+You can even use copywork to aid in memory work – I find that when we use our memory work as copywork it helps them to learn it quickly because they are using more of their senses – mind, hands, eyes, etc.

 For a young child, I write their copywork very neatly on the top of a sheet of their writing paper.
-I read it over with them, pointing out anything of note and have them copy it out in their best writing.
+I read it over with them, pointing out anything of note.
+Then I have them copy it out in their best writing.
 If your child is a dawdler, you may wish to set a timer.
 It should take no longer than 10 – 15 minutes to complete.
 For an older child, I like to write out their copywork on a white board.
 I recommend doing copywork three days per week.

 Remember, copywork isn’t only for children!
 We can keep our own “Commonplace Books” where we can jot down quotes from our own readings that strike our fancy.
-Not only is this good for our own self-education, it’s encouraging for our children to see that we are learning too.
+Not only is this good for our own self-education, but it’s also encouraging for our children to see that we are learning too.